 Jeffrey Magelitz, now in his mid-40s, a resident of Chester, Ill., for years had provided counseling to inmates at the Vienna facility.
 Unfortunately, he could have used some debt counseling.
 He and his wife had accumulated about $225,000 in debt, … Read More ➡

 On November 7, Bernadine Bell, former treasurer of International Alliance of Theatrical Stage Employees Local 757, was sentenced in U.S. District Court for the Eastern District of Michigan to 30 days of incarceration and three years of supervised release for embezzling $73,000 in funds from the Detroit union.
 She also was ordered to pay $55,600 in restitution on top of the $17,400 she already paid, plus a $100 special assessment.
 Bell had pleaded guilty in July after being charged in June.
 The actions follow a probe by the Labor Department’s Office of Labor-Management Standards and Office of Inspector General.… Read More ➡

-On October 25, Laura Cloyd, former financial secretary of Security, Police and Fire Professionals of America Local 112, was sentenced in U.S. District Court for the Southern District of Illinois to two years of probation and ordered to pay a $100 assessment for embezzling $26,491 in funds from the McLeansboro (Hamilton County), Ill.-based union.
-She had pleaded guilty last August after being charged that April.
-Hall previously had made full restitution.
+On October 25, Laura Cloyd, former financial secretary of Security, Police and Fire Professionals of America Local 112, was sentenced in Campbell County, Kentucky Circuit Court to three years of diversion and ordered to pay $1,669 in restitution for theft of funds from the Alexandria, Ky.-based union.
+She had pleaded guilty in September after being indicted in July.
 The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡